StarRocks/starrocks/loading/SparkLoad.md

 # Spark Load

-Spark load uses external Spark resources to pre-process      imported data, which improves import performance and saves compute resources.
+This load uses external Apache Spark™ resources to pre-process imported data, which improves import performance and saves compute resources.
 It is mainly used for **initial migration** and **large data import** into StarRocks (data volume up to TB level).

 Spark load is an **asynchronous** import method that requires users to create Spark-type import jobs via the MySQL protocol and view the import results using `SHOW LOAD`.